ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Galactic.md

 Note that

 - gazebo should be started with both `libgazebo_ros_init.so` and `libgazebo_ros_factory.so` to work correctly.
 - spawn_entity node could not remap /tf and /tf_static to tf and tf_static in the launch file yet, used only for multi-robot situations.
 This problem was overcame by adding remapping argument `<remapping>/tf:=tf</remapping>`  `<remapping>/tf_static:=tf_static</remapping>` under ros2 tag in each plugin which publishes transforms in the SDF file.
-It is essential to differentiate the tf’s of the different robot.
+It is essential to differentiate the tf's of the different robot.

 ## Recovery Behavior Timeout